 Xiaomi was founded in 2010 by serial entrepreneur Lei Jun, who believes that high-quality technology doesn’t need to cost a fortune.
 Lei Jun likes to work with Smart people from Google, Kingsoft, Microsoft, Motorola, Yahoo, and other Internet and tech companies from around the world.

 Xiaomi provides high-quality tech for low prices.
 They sell their devices at a cut-throat price which has a very narrow margin of profit.
-But how does Xiaomi do it?
+But how does Xiaomi makes money?
 Is it losing money on every device it sells?
 Or does it have an innovative strategy of its own?

 Xiaomi is selling its Flagship device Mi 6 at the half price compared to Samsung Galaxy S8.
 Pricing is probably one of the most difficult parameters to optimize, for any company.
 The Pricing also involves several other factors like branding, positioning, marketing, Research & Development etc.